 - Are well-positioned to continue their education beyond their years in CNS based on their participation in undergraduate research

-First-year students have the opportunity to participate in one of three WINS tracks, outlined below.
+First-year students have the opportunity to participate in one of two WINS two-year tracks, outlined below.

 WINS Residential Program (Signature Track)

-While the living component is for the first year, students are able and often wish to remain involved in program activities all four years.
+While the seminars and living component are for first year students only, students are able and often wish to remain involved in program activities all four years.